andreacarotti99/rick-and-morty/README.md

 # RickAndMortyCLI

-RickAndMortyCLI is a command-line interface application designed to consume the Rick and Morty API, allowing users to fetch data about characters, locations, and episodes from the show.
+RickAndMortyCLI is a command-line interface application designed to consume the Rick and Morty API (https://rickandmortyapi.com), allowing users to fetch data about characters, locations, and episodes from the show.

 ## Features